-Tickets for race day sold out in record time, with thousands of fans eagerly awaiting the return of Formula 1 racing at Zandvoort, and eager for a glimpse of local driver Max Verstappen racing on his home circuit.
+Tickets for the 2020 race sold out in record time, with thousands of fans eagerly awaiting the return of Formula 1 racing at Zandvoort, and eager for a glimpse of local driver Max Verstappen racing on his home circuit.

 Where is the Dutch Grand Prix circuit?

 Circuit Zandvoort is located on the west coast of Holland, approximately 35km from Amsterdam.

 The region is expecting over 100,000 people per day to visit the seaside town, and with accommodation at a premium, a dedicated camp site has been set up for race goers.

 How do I get to the 2021 Dutch Grand Prix?

 For those in the Zandvoort and Bloemendaal aan Zee areas, the best way to get to the circuit is on foot!

 While it will be possible to get to the circuit via train, coach, car, or bike, there will be an exclusion zone close to the circuit, meaning all guests will need to walk the final few hundred metres in what is being described as a ‘sea of orange’.